grikshka/Beatbone/README.md

 # My-Tunes
-Third and last project during the first semester at Business Academy Southwest.
-Goal for the project is to create an application for playing songs stored on secondary memory.
+Goal for the project was to create an application for playing songs stored on secondary memory.
+Repository contains PDF file with full description and documentation of the project.

-Time for the completion: 3 weeks.